SVKruik-Organization/SK-Platform/frontend/README.md

-# SK Platform
+# SK Platform - frontend

-Welcome to SK Platform, the place where the whole project comes together.
-SK Platform is the homepage of this project.
-It features SK Docs, account management and a lot more.
-If you want to start using my products, this is the place to be.
-Check out the website [here](https://platform.stefankruik.com), and [reach out](https://url.skpvt.io/r/support) if you have any questions.
+This directory is home to the now deprecated Vue Options API frontend.
+It has been replaced by a Nuxt Composition API frontend.
+This has been done for better SEO performance.
+Once the new Nuxt version is stable and battle-tested, I will replace this directory with the Nuxt version.
+CI/CD deployment of the Nuxt version has been completed already, so now it's just testing.

 ---